giuliobosco/domotics/doc/Documentazione/Guide/GuidaTomcatCentOS7.md

 With this it will be displayed the the Apache Tomcat web-app `/example` on the request to the Proxy `example.domain.com/examples`.

-After configured the reverse proxy, check the configuration:
+After you configured the reverse proxy, check the configuration:

 ```
 apachectl configtest